Antibiotics and acne

 Anxious about Acne

 Acne is a skin disorder that can affect people at all ages, from infancy to old age.
 The years from adolescence to middle age tend to be the most troublesome as far as acne is concerned.
 Acne treatment seeks to clear up existing acne and prevent more from developing.
 Many aspects of acne are targeted to remedy the problem; they are grouped into three main factors — hormones, bacteria, and inflammation.
-Alice will first describe how these three factors work together to give birth to a pimple.
-Next, she will discuss the types of acne treatment available and how they target these factors.

 With the onset of adolescence and its accompanying increase in hormonal secretion, the body is bombarded with changes.
 The sebaceous glands (glands in our skin that produce and excrete sebum, a fluid that helps keep our skin lubricated) often overproduce sebum.
 The end result is the enlargement and clogging of the glands of the face, shoulders, chest, and back; and, a pimple or blackhead, what is referred to as a "comedone" in the medical world, is formed.